How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Key takeaways

-It’s also worth taking a look at the highest sponsored post rate for your country / level of pageviews.
+It’s also worth taking a look at the highest sponsored post rate for your level of pageviews.
 There is someone who has a similar number of pageviews as you (possibly less if you are at the upper end of your pageview level) charging this rate!
 Again, in light of this, you may want to consider increasing your fees.

 And if you are working for free (or ‘free product’), you should definitely start charging!
 (For more on this see my post on 21 reasons why bloggers should stop working for free.)
 Even bloggers with fewer than 10,000 pageviews are able to charge a fee for sponsored work, according to this survey data.